California Psalms

 24 Their disengagement stays completely inattentive.

-drape the flanks of heavenly water porters’ trailing caravan.
+drape the flanks of heavenly water porters’ caravan procession.

-26 I suppose it’s fair enough to admit
+26 I suppose it’s fair enough to declare

 they’re feting me without a sense of measure.